 As part of the restructuring actions we began in the fourth quarter of 2008, we initiated further cost savings measures in 2009 associated with our Timeshare segment, hotel development, above-property level management, and corporate overhead.
 These further measures resulted in additional 2009 restructuring costs of \$51 million, which included: (1) \$21 million in severance costs related to the reduction of 1,077 employees; (2) \$29 million in facilities exit costs; and (3) \$1 million related to the write-off of capitalized costs relating to development projects no longer deemed viable.
 The severance costs do not reflect amounts billed out separately to owners for property-level severance costs.
 The \$21 million of 2009 severance costs consists of (1) \$17 million of the expected \$19 million in costs that, as disclosed in our Quarterly Report on Form 10-Q for the quarterly period ended September 11, 2009 (the "2009 Third Quarter Form 10-Q"), we incurred through the third quarter of 2009 and expected to incur in the fourth quarter of 2009, and (2) \$4 million of incremental costs that we incurred as a result of further cost savings measures we implemented in the 2009 fourth quarter.
-All of the \$29 million of 2009 facilities exit costs reflects the expected \$29 million to \$30 million in costs that, as disclosed in our 2009 Third Quarter Form 10-Q, we incurred through the third quarter of 2009 and expected to react through the third quarter Form 10-Q, we incurred through the third quarter of 2009 and expected to react through the third quarter Form 10-Q, we incurred through the third quarter of 2009 and expected through the third quarter of 2009.
+All of the \$29 million of 2009 facilities exit costs reflects the expected \$29 million to \$30 million in costs that, as disclosed in our 2009 Third Quarter Form 10-Q, we incurred through the third quarter of 2009 and expected to incur in the fourth quarter of 2009.